Magnetized (Garbage song): Release and promotion

 "Magnetized" was released as the third single from Strange Little Birds on October 4, 2016.
 The same day, the music video premiered on Dazed.
-The single reached #41 on the Billboard Mexico Ingles Airplay chart.
-"Magnetized" made its live debut on September 15, 2016 at the Fillmore Auditorium, Denver, and was performed for the remainder of the Strange Little Birds Tour.
+The single reached No. 41 on the Billboard Mexico Ingles Airplay chart.
+"Magnetized" made its live debut on September 15, 2016, at the Fillmore Auditorium, Denver, and was performed for the remainder of the Strange Little Birds Tour.

 In 2022, the song was remastered by Heba Kadry and included on the band's third greatest hits album Anthology.

 Music video

 The "Magnetized" music video was directed by Scott Stuckey, Manson's "next door neighbour", who was tasked to make a "50s sci-fi" inspired video.
-It was filmed on September 2, 2016 at Evidence Film Studios, in Los Angeles.
+It was filmed on September 2, 2016, at Evidence Film Studios, in Los Angeles.
 The video represents an "ode to the magic of science and the mysteries of love," featuring examples of electromagnetism with ferrofluid, a Van de Graaf generator and electroshock therapy.
-As written by Josh Rosenberg on Spin, the video stars Manson as "a cross between a mad scientist and a witch," a 8-year old girl representing her younger doppelgänger "being turned into some sort of demon child" and "cyclops assistants with iPad-sized screens on their faces".
+As written by Josh Rosenberg on Spin, the video stars Manson as "a cross between a mad scientist and a witch," an 8-year-old girl representing her younger doppelgänger "being turned into some sort of demon child" and "cyclops assistants with iPad-sized screens on their faces".
 The male members of Garbage make a cameo for a few seconds with clips recorded remotely.
 For the video, 300,000 volts of electricity were sent through the real Manson and her 8-year old doppelgänger.
 Stuckey explained that the video "has a scary kind of tone to it.
 We were releasing it around Halloween.
 And I always find little kids creepy, so we thought having a little Shirley Manson might be creepy as hell."
 Originally, a universe with Manson standing in the center of a galaxy was built but no scene of it was used in the final video.

 A behind-the-scenes of the video was uploaded by Pancake Mountain on their YouTube channel on October 28.
 Another making of the video featuring Stuckey was posted by Evidence Film Studios on June 16, 2018.

 Manson later commented "it looks like a Kubrick movie, I think.
 But [Stuckey] made it literally on a shoestring. [...]
 It's a phenomenal feat of creativity," while guitarist Duke Erikson added it reminded him of the "Push It" video.